 Cryptocurrency continues to become a more-commonly accepted asset by the day.
 Once relegated to futuristic sci-fi novels by the likes of Isaac Asimov, cryptocurrencies have become discussed and held by an increasingly diverse set of individuals.

 A decade ago, only tech-savvy, privacy-focused individuals with a strong skepticism of centralized banking systems dabbled in cryptocurrencies.
-Now, you can trade them on apps like Robinhood and other free investing apps.
+Now, you can trade them on apps like Robinhood and other stock trading apps.

 Just as common as they’ve become in our society, the IRS has not failed to take notice.
 In fact, they have an established point of view on these cryptocurrencies and have begun to tax them in a specific manner inconsistent with other currencies.